 2. Tubercular ulcers:- Shallow ulcers, often multiple and greyish yellow with slightly undermining margin.

 4. Carcinoma :- Ulcers with everted edges and hard base.

 In Homeopathy, we do not treat the diseases, but the diseased individuals are treated by a holistic approach.
 The diseases are the dynamic morbid phenomena which are not different entities, but a continuous process in the life of an individual, wherein the miasms get blended and evolved and finally affect the vital organs.
 The internal morbid process is expressed by means of abnormal sensations and functions followed by the appearance of structural changes.
-Here the peculiar signs and symptoms will characterize the individual.
-That is why the individualization is the sole mean for prescription .
+Here the peculiar signs and symptoms will characterise the individual.
+That is why the individualization is the sole mean for a prescription .
 Hence, the peculiar nature of the individual should be perceived by taking the totality by exact observation and correct interpretation.

 Merely looking at one pathological condition and prescription does not come under the domain of Homeopathy.
 However, some abnormal signs on the body can be helpful for the differential remedial diagnosis.
-Here the nature of tongue can be taken in to consideration along with other characteristic signs.
+Here the nature of tongue can be taken into consideration along with other characteristic signs.
 However, it should be kept in mind that over-importance to one particular sign or symptom may not be always correct.
 Hence, need not expect a mapped tongue in all Natrum mur patients, and all patients with mapped tongue may not be Natrum mur!